jcksber/Blackjack/README.md

 #Blackjack
 *A text-based Blackjack game with a dealer and one player (user)*

 Blackjack is a simple Java application that I wrote for an AP Computer Science class, taken in high school.
-It currently lacks a GUI, but contains all the correct logic and fun of an actual game of Blackjack (Five Card Charlie is even a way to win!)<br>
+It currently lacks a GUI, but contains all the correct logic and fun of an actual game of Blackjack (Five Card Charlie is even a way to win!)

 ***Note:*** A `.zip` download is also availble on [my site](http://jackkasbeer.co).

 ##How to Play